 – They keep your skin hydrated by retaining moisture which in effect reduces wrinkles.

-– Phytoceramides have also been found to have the ability to slow down the skin’s aging process and even reverse already existing signs like crow’s feet from deep within the skin.
+– Phytoceramides have also been found to have the ability to slow down the skin’s ageing process and even reverse already existing signs like crow’s feet from deep within the skin.

 Where phytoceramides can be found?